modxorg/Docs/en/extras/taggingatoz/index.md

 | weights | (int) Used in weighing tags with the weightCls property. | 0 |
 | weightCls | Class to prefix for weights. |  |
 | debug | Set to 1 to dump debug information. | 0 |

+### Placeholders for tplTag

+- tag: the tag name
+- tagKey: the tagKey property's value
+- count: number of times this tag occured
+- target: target property's value
+- cls: the classes as calculated based on the cls and \*Cls properties.
+- idx: the tag counter for this group.

+### Placeholders for tplGroup

+- group: the group name
+- count: number of tags in this group (NOTE: this is the total amount.
+If you have more tags in this group than your limit property allows, this will be bigger than the number shown.
+- wrapper: will be replaced with the individual tags parsed by the tplTag properties.

+### Placeholders for tplOuter

+- countgroups: number of groups being displayed
+- counttags: total number of tags (not neccessarily the same amount as being displayed)
+- wrapper: will be replaced with individual groups parsed by the tplGroup properties

 ## Usage